11/Grid-Cannon/README.md

     - <b>If there is no a card with the same color</b>, then the next most similar card is just the highest value card.

 ### Objective
-To find and kill all royals in the deck before running out of cards.
+To find and destroy all royals in the deck before running out of cards.

 ### How to place cards
 1. Draw the top card from the deck
 2. Place card in grid
     - <b>If the drawn card is a royal</b>, place the card on the outside of the grid near its most similar card.
-You are not allowd to place royal cards on-top of dead royals.
+You are not allowde to place royal cards on-top of dead royals.
-    - <b>If the drawn card is a Joker or Ace</b>, place the card in the your respective Ace or Joker pile.
+    - <b>If the drawn card is a Joker or Ace</b>, place the card in its own respective Ace or Joker pile.
     - <b>If the drawn card is a `2 - 10`</b>, deal on-top of any card in the 3x3 grid with a value less-than or equal to the card you're placing.
 You may also deal your card into the empty middle position.

-<b>NOTE:</b> If you cannot place the drawn card in the grid, and you do not have any Aces or Jokers, the drawn card goes facedown in a discard pile and cannot be used the rest of the game.</b>

 ### Aces and jokers
 Aces and Jokers are special cards that you can use at any point throughout the game
-1. Using an Ace allows you to pick up a stack of cards in the 3x3 grid and shuffle it back into the deck.
-After using an Ace, place the card in the discard pile.
+1. An Ace is allowed to be placed on any card.
+Aces have a rank of 1 and help you get out of a situation with where you can't play a numbered card
-2. Using a Joker allows you to take the top card off any stack and place it on top of any another playable position in the 3x3 grid.
-After using a Joker, place the card in the discard pile.
+2. Using a Joker allows you to pick up an entire stack of cards and place them at them at the bottom of the deck.
+The joker along with any aces in the stack go in the discard pile.

 ### How to attack royal cards
 Attacking a royal requires placing a `2 - 10` card in a grid-position that is opposite of a royal - such that there are 2 cards between the card you're playing and the royal you're attacking.